silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 You can watch the deal being offered on any video platform.
 Somebody posts an honest account of a real and widespread form of loneliness; the recommendation engine then serves up a response explaining which category of people is responsible for it.
 The second video is more satisfying than the first, which is precisely the problem, and it is why the recommendation was made.

 I am not going to name the particular quarrels this happens in, because the specifics are a distraction and rehearsing them only circulates them further.
 The structure is the point, and the structure is portable.
-It attaches to any diffuse, structural, hard-to-fix harm, and it works best on people isolated enough to be grateful for an explanation - which, if the rest of this essay is right, describes a great many autistic adults.
+It attaches to any diffuse, structural, hard-to-fix harm, and it works best on people isolated enough to be grateful for an explanation - which, if the rest of this argument is right, describes a great many autistic adults.

 So here is the version of it built for us.

-If Part 2 is right - if autistic people are judged in seconds, mismatched in company, victimised at close to half, and locked out of work at six times the general rate - then it is a very short step to concluding that non-autistic people are the problem.
+If Part 2 is right - if the judgement is made before you speak, the mismatch is structural, the victimisation runs to nearly half, and the work is not there - then it is a very short step to concluding that non-autistic people are the problem.
 That step is available.
 It is emotionally satisfying.
 And a certain amount of autistic community writing has taken it.

-It does not survive this essay's own evidence.
+It does not survive the evidence I have just used.

-Milton's double empathy argument is mutual by construction: two groups failing to read each other, not one group failing the other. [^10] Crompton's finding is that information transfer degrades in *mixed* pairs - not that non-autistic communication is defective. [^11] Heasman and Gillespie found the misreading running in both directions at once, with each side misjudging the other. [^28] And the Sasson result, which is the most damning single finding in Part 2, has a companion I have already cited: the same kind of observers form better impressions once they know something about autism. [^56] They were not malicious.
+Milton's argument is symmetrical by construction - the failure belongs to the gap, not to either side of it. [^10] Crompton's finding is that information transfer degrades in *mixed* pairs - not that non-autistic communication is defective. [^11] Heasman and Gillespie found the misreading running in both directions at once, with each side misjudging the other. [^28] And the Sasson result, which is the most damning single finding in Part 2, has a companion finding: the same kind of observers form better impressions once they know something about autism. [^56] They were not malicious.
 They were uninformed, and informing them worked.

 That is a considerably less satisfying story than one with villains in it.
 It is also the one the data supports.